tianjiadong2/Non-contact/README.md

 # Non-contact
 codes for 'Non-contact student psychological crisis detection based on digital phenotyping'

+Code volume is large and is being organized on an ongoing basis.

 Code running environment：
 Python 3.7.3
 numpy 1.21.6